 AMTSO believes that the information in this document is accurate as of the date of publication although it has not verified its accuracy or determined if there are any errors.
 Further, such information is subject to change without notice and AMTSO is under no obligation to provide any updates or corrections.

 You understand and agree that this document is provided to you exclusively on an as-is basis without any representations or warranties of any kind whether express, implied or statutory.
-Without limiting the foregoing, AMTSO expressly disclaims all warranties of merchantability, non-infringement, continuous operation, completeness, quality, accuracy and fitness for a particular purpose.
+Without limiting the foregoing, AMTSO expressly disclaims all warranties of merchantability, non-infringement, continuous operation, completeness, quality, accuracy, and fitness for a particular purpose.

-In no event shall AMTSO be liable for any damages or losses of any kind (including, without limitation, any lost profits, lost data or business interruption) arising directly or indirectly out of any use of this document including, without limitation, any direct, indirect, special, incidental, consequential, exemplary and punitive damages regardless of whether any person or entity was advised of the possibility of such damages.
+In no event shall AMTSO be liable for any damages or losses of any kind (including, without limitation, any lost profits, lost data or business interruption) arising directly or indirectly out of any use of this document including, without limitation, any direct, indirect, special, incidental, consequential, exemplary, and punitive damages regardless of whether any person or entity was advised of the possibility of such damages.

 This document is protected by AMTSO’s intellectual property rights and may be additionally protected by the intellectual property rights of others.